11. Choose the right tools and technology

 - understand total cost of ownership of the technology and have kept the ability to make different choices in future - for example, reducing the chances of getting locked into contracts for specific tools and suppliers by using open standards

-- use standard NHS technology components where possible, for example the NHS login for identity assurance
+- use standard NHS technology components where possible, for example: the NHS login to authenticate identity and the Personal Demographics Service (PDS) to manage patient demographic data

 - have an effective approach to managing any legacy technology the service integrates with or depends on